Postmates launches in first international city

 Forward brings its personalized healthcare service to Los Angeles

-On-demand platform Postmates is launching in Mexico City, its first international market, today with more than 1,000 merchant partners and courieres on board.
+On-demand platform Postmates is launching in Mexico City, its first international market, today with more than 1,000 merchant partners and couriers on board.
 That means people who live in areas like Polanco, Condesa, Juárez, Cuauhtémoc, Roma, Jardines Del Pedregal, Lomas de Tecamachalco and Ciudad Universitaria will be able to access on-demand delivery via Postmates.

 “We believe Mexico City is a perfect market for Postmates to offer its on-demand delivery service,” Postmates co-founder and CTO Sean Plaice said in a statement.
 “It is one of the largest urban consumer markets in the world — with a vibrant economy and food scene.
 In the U.S., Postmates is known for our reliable network and an intuitive app experience, which makes it incredibly easy to unlock the best food within your city.
 We realize our name — Postmates — is a bit difficult to pronounce in Spanish.
 But we guarantee that will be the hardest part of your Postmates experience!”